MercerU-TCO/GoBabyGo/docs/pages/cars-maserati-task12.md

 14. On the black power wire, about 1-1/2" from the body (1/2" from the end of the black tubing), attach the tap end of a posi-tap connector.
 To the splice end of that connector, attach the end of the blue, body-side wire.
 15. At this point, the power cable wires (inducated by the arrow) and posi-tap connectors should look like the photo. <br>![Power cable connections]({{ site.baseurl }}/assets/images/maserati-task12-002.jpg)

+16. **The Diode assembly is installed at this point.
+Check with the instructors for how to install it before continuing.**

 ## Verification

 Perform these verification tests and steps in the order they are shown here.